What is a 401k audit?

 In technicality, seven months after your 401k plan year ends, your IRS Form 5500 and financial statements are due to be completed and submitted.
-With an extension, you can postpone this due date by an additional two and a half months.
+With an extension, you can postpone this due date by two and a half months.

 What is involved in a 401k audit?

 During your audit, your company’s plan-related documentation will be reviewed and analyzed.

 The auditor will make sure that the plan is performing within the requirements determined by the plan itself while also remaining compliant with the government regulations required by the IRS and DOL.